Delivering Pain Medication

 In some cases, injections are used for overall pain relief.
 Injections can also relieve pain in specific areas.
 For instance, a steroid injection into a joint can block joint pain.
 Or a nerve block might be used.

 Regional anesthesia controls severe pain.
-Medications are delivered near the spine.
+Medications are delivered near the spinal cord.
 These methods (epidural or spinal) block pain in one section of the body, often from the waist down.

 Will I Become Addicted?

-Addiction is a craving for certain medications.
-This is of concern for some patients who are prescribed opioids.
-Opioids are manmade pain relievers.
-They do not contain opium.
+Addiction becomes a behavior problem that may result from craving certain medications.
+This happens rarely to patients who are prescribed opiods.
 Addiction is very uncommon if these medications are used as directed.
 It is normal, though, for the body to get used to opioids.
 This is called physical dependence.
 You may feel shaky, for instance, if you stop treatment too quickly.
 To avoid this, you will be eased off opioids.
 This will be done when you no longer need them.